voyager1winterberry/cse372-01srs/srsV3-0.md

         ***3.1.2.1.2*** A notification shall be sent to the user’s device when the user receives a message. <br>

     * ### 3.1.2.2 View Trainer Profile <a name="3.1.2.2-view-trainer-profile" />
-        The trainer profile will provide a viewable page for users with the trainer's photo, short bio, links to YouTube channels, a follow button, a link to workouts created by the trainer, and a button to message the trainer.
+        The trainer profile will provide a viewable page for users with the trainer's photo, short bio, video links from a video provider, a follow button, a link to workouts created by the trainer, and a button to message the trainer.

         ***3.1.2.2.1*** Trainer profile shall be viewable by gymgoers. <br>
         ***3.1.2.2.2*** Trainer profile shall display a picture of the trainer. <br>
         ***3.1.2.2.3*** Trainer profile shall display a short biography of the trainer. <br>
-        ***3.1.2.2.4*** Trainer profile shall display a link to the trainer’s YouTube channel. <br>
+        ***3.1.2.2.4*** Trainer profile shall display a clickable link to the trainer’s videos on a video provider. <br>
         ***3.1.2.2.5*** “View Workouts” shall be an option on the Trainer profile that allows the user to view a trainer’s created workouts. <br>
         ***3.1.2.2.6*** “Message Trainer” shall be an option on the Trainer profile that allows the user to send a message to the trainer. <br>
         ***3.1.2.2.7*** Trainer profiles shall store a trainers first name <br>